aswinpajayan/matched-filter/README.md

 # Matched Filter Reciever
 --a matched filter implementation in octave

-### Uses a truncated Gaussian Pulse to transmitt BPSK pulses
+### Uses a truncated Gaussian Pulse to transmit BPSK pulses
 ### Channel is modelled as a low pass filter .
 ### White noise is added to the signal after modulation .